-Design and experimental investigation of Microchannel heat pump system.
+Design and experimental investigation of a microchannel heat pump system

-We are recruiting new Doctoral Researchers to our EPSRC funded Doctoral Training Partnership (DTP) PhD studentships starting 1 October 2024.
-Applications are invited for the project title Design and experimental investigation of Microchannel heat pump system.
+We are recruiting new Doctoral Researchers to our EPSRC-funded Doctoral Training Partnership (DTP) PhD studentships starting 1 October 2024.
+Applications are invited for the project titled Design and experimental investigation of a microchannel heat pump system.

 Successful applicants will receive an annual stipend (bursary) of £21,237, including inner London weighting, plus payment of their full-time home tuition fees for a period of 42 months (3.5 years).